Robin Olson | March 1, 2002

 "The FCRA clearly authorizes the use of credit information for insurance underwriting purposes," said Mr. Sorich.
 He went on to draw a direct correlation between credit characteristics and a person's risk of having loss.
 He referred to numerous studies, including insurer studies and credit risk-scoring company studies, to support this argument.
 NAII rejects the allegations that insurance scoring is inherently discriminatory to lower-income persons.

-"The scoring does not try to determine how much money someone has, but how he or she manages their financial affairs," Mr. Sorich said.
+"The scoring does not try to determine how much money someone has, but how they manage their financial affairs," Mr. Sorich said.
 He said that the disbursement of scores is similar through all income strata.
 In addition, the insurance score provides a more uniform and objective standard, reducing the likelihood of human bias.
 When asked about errors in credit reports, Mr. Sorich believes that these are at a low rate and could swing in both negative and positive directions to the consumer.

 "There are avenues for persons to remedy the problem, such as direct communication with the credit bureau," he answered.